OC-NTNU/AnnotationPipeline/README.md

 1. Add DOIs to a file
 2. Run doi_to_annotation_format
-3. Do manual sentence splitting, manually edit charOffsets
+3. Do manual sentence splitting
-4. Run fix_newlines
+4. Run clean_after_sentence_split
 5. Annotate in Brat
 6. Run convert_to_IXML (currently parsing is commented out, recomment that)
 7. Train TEES